 International English Translation

-If your documents are originated in non-English languages, it makes sense to consider International English Translations.
+If you originate your documents in non-English languages, it makes sense to consider International English translations.
 They will permit you to target all English speaking countries effectively with a single English version release.

 In order to ensure accurate conversion, GlobalVision offers quality International English translation.
 This service converts the spelling and terms into International English and units into the metric system.
 While English may be a top tear language, it is not the only one to consider.
 International English documents can henceforth be used to translate into any other language relying on the widely used metric system units as opposed to the imperial one supported only in the U.S. And you are in luck; GlobalVision supports 100+ language translations!